Joye Lee-McNelis Basketball Camps

 Director of Basketball Operations

-Melinda Clanton begins her second season with the first season as the Director of Basketball Operations for the Lady Eagle program.
-Her duties will include coordinating team travel, marketing, directing public relations and speaking events for the program, assisting with equipment, liaison for "The Wings", coordinating the annual golf tournament and summer camps as well as assisting in monitoring the players' academic progress.
+Jeff Stur is in his first season as Director of Basketball Operations for the Lady Eagle program.
+His duties include coordinating team travel, marketing, directing public relations and speaking events for the program, assisting with equipment, liaison for "The Wings", coordinating the annual golf tournament and summer camps as well as assisting in monitoring the players' academic progress.